 Overall, FL Studio actually works in a variety of situations.
 There are very few cases where the software is unusable, making any caveats about it minor ones at best.
 It’s not an ideal recording software, but it can be used for this purpose.

-See how FL Studio compares to others:
+See how FL Studio compares to other DAW software:

 Overall, it’s really a question of your budget and purpose with the software.
 Those looking to save some money and make music from their desktop will probably be better suited with FL Studio.
 However, those that want to go out and perform with the music they’ve created will probably fall more in line with Ableton.